alfredsaveron/vsIUE/weeks/2/cs.md

-# C# Lang: Standard Input/Output Functions and Variable Definitions
+# Standard Input/Output Functions and Variable Definitions

 In C#, you can work with standard input and output, as well as define variables, using the `Console` class.
 Here's an overview of how to use standard input/output functions and define variables in C#.